mariosanr/frc-scouting-generator/README.md

 python -m venv /path/to/new/virtual/environment
 ```

+You will also need to set up the Google Cloud Project.
+The instructions for that are found [here](#use).
+Move the credentials.json file to the root of this folder.

 To run the GUI_main.py file (which is the one that creates the GUI app), you need to be inside the 'src' folder.

-You will also need to set up a Google Cloud Project.
-Create the project, enable the Google Sheets API, configure the OAuth consent screen, create credentials for a desktop application, download the JSON with the credentials, rename the file to credentials.json and move it to the root of the project folder.

-You can find a more detailed guide of this process [here](https://developers.google.com/sheets/api/quickstart/python).

 If you wish to contribute, please contact me through GitHub or email.